valentinaruts/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a Stone Postdoctoral Fellow at the Vancouver School of Economics.
+I am a Postdoctoral Fellow at the Vancouver School of Economics.
+In August 2024, I obtained my Ph.D. from the Sauder School of Business.

 I am on the 2024/2025 job market!

 {style="text-align: justify;"}
 I use administrative data to answer questions at the intersection of entrepreneurial finance and labor economics.
-{style="text-align: justify;"}
+{style="text-align: justify;"} In my job market paper, I study the effect of children on women-owned start-ups.
 You can find my CV {{< staticref "uploads/CV.pdf" "newtab" >}}<ins>here</ins>{{< /staticref >}}.

 Email me: valentina.rutigliano@sauder.ubc.ca